Saharanpur Uttar Pradesh, India Travel Guide

 No formal sharing programs; some local shops might offer rentals.

-Serve as main "tuk-tuk" equivalent for local transport.
+Serve as main "tuk-tuk" equivalent for area transit.

 Discover Saharanpur's charm through pedestrian paths and cycling routes, however awareness of local conditions.

-Drive on the left side of the road.
-Indian road rules are often loosely followed, requiring defensive driving.
+Keep to the left side of the road the road.
+Indian driving regulations are often loosely followed, requiring defensive driving.

 Road conditions are variable.
 Main roads are generally better, while internal city roads can be congested and uneven.